trueos/trueos-docs/trueos-handbook/postinstall.rst

 made, press :kbd:`Enter` to boot using the selected options.

 * **1. Boot Multi User:** This is the default option for booting
   |trueos|.
-The system will automatically use this option either after
+The system automatically uses this option either after
   pausing for a few moments or if :kbd:`Enter` is pressed while the boot menu is displayed.